 It is not uncommon for research students to experience difficulties during their studies, e.g., disruptive life events, uncertainty or feeling that you can't go on.
-If you have a problem please let us know.
-You can talk to your supervisors, your third party monitor, postgraduate tutor, Associate Dean Research, the Graduate School or Student Services.
+If you have a problem, please let us know.

+You can talk to your Supervisor(s), your Third Party Monitor, Postgraduate Tutor, Associate Dean Research or the Graduate School.
+Who you speak to depends on several factors: